Ben Humble MBE 1903-1977

 tremble as we approach it for the purpose of taking a look through

-a rift in its sides called Argyll's Eye-glass, lest our touch should
+a rift in its sides called Argyll's Eye-glass, lest our touch should send

 it thundering down.
 There are cliffs all around of immense depth